kb-dk/alto-to-tei-tools/README.md

 Then make the TEI files

 ```
- run_build
+ run_build --bibliography <tei bibliography file name>
 ```

+The tei bibliography file name could be `bibliografi-luxdorph.xml` or `bibliography-hjelmslev.xml` (unfortunately we cannot distribute the corresponding alto files.
+The resulting TEI will be found in `tei_dir`.
 You may, if you think it's useful, validate the files.
 E.g.,

 ```
 find tei_dir/ -name '*xml' -exec xmllint --noout --relaxng ./tei_all.rng {} \;  > tei_validation.text  2>&1
 ```

 Again, these files should not (it is derived data) be under version control in this project.

 ### 6. store into database and index